tldr-pages/tldr/pages/linux/resolvectl.md

 `resolvectl service _{{service}}._{{protocol}} {{name}}`

-- Retrieve the public key from an email address with an OPENPGP Record:
+- Retrieve the public key from an email address from an OPENPGPKEY DNS record:

 `resolvectl opengpg {{email}}`